mechatroner/vscode_rainbow_csv/README.md

 * Familiar editing environment of your favorite text editor
 * High information density: Rainbow CSV shows more data per screen because it doesn't insert column-aligning whitespaces.
 * Ability to see the table in "Row Wrapped" display mode (via WordWrap editor setting) thus avoiding horizontal scrolling that prevents looking at all columns simultaneously.
 "Row Wrapped" display mode can be further augmented with targeted tracking of the columns of interest.
-* Reduced-cost abstraction: Syntax highlighting can be local and therefore cheaper to compute compared to graphical column alignment that requires whole-doc statistic.
+* Reduced-cost abstraction: Syntax highlighting can be local and therefore less resource-intensive compared to graphical column alignment that requires whole-doc statistic.
 * Color -> column association allows locating the column of interest more quickly when looking back and forth between the data and other objects on the screen (with column alignment one has to locate the header or count the columns to find the right one)
 * Ability to visually associate two same-colored columns from two different windows.
 This is not possible with graphical column alignment